jbillo/notes/README.md

 }
 ```

+* Back up the IAM credentials created to Parameter Store or separate password vault service
 * Create new Lightsail instance in AWS account (512MB/20GB at $3.50/month, ca-central-1d) via Web console
-  * with fresh new keypair
+  * with fresh new keypair; consider backing up to Parameter Store or separate password vault service
   * Ubuntu 20.04
   * automatic snapshots off for now, but consider enabling them later
 * Wait for instance to come up
 * Allocate new static IP under Networking and assign to instance
 * Create new, or use existing Lightsail DNS zone and add A record for this host (convenience and initial virtual host testing)
 * Connect to instance (SSH or in-browser console) and
+  * Add any necessary keypairs to `/home/ubuntu/.ssh/authorized_keys` (root SSH will be disabled by default)
   * `sudo -i`  # to get in a superuser shell
 * Apply hostname:
   * `hostnamectl set-hostname edgelink-hosted-sites`